AitoDotAI/aito-python-tools/docs/source/cli.rst

         convert           convert a file into ndjson|json format database          perform operations with your Aito database instance

+You can also use the shorthanded ``aitodb`` command instead of ``aito database`` to perform operations with your Aito database instance

 :ref:`Quickstart guide to upload data <cliQuickStartUploadData>`

 .. _cliInferTableSchema: